angular/material/docs/guides/CODEPEN.md

 ## How does it work?

-When the user clicks on the edit on codepen button, all files including html, css, js, templates are used to create the new codepen by posting to the [Codepen API](http://blog.codepen.io/documentation/api/prefill/).
+When the user clicks on the **'Edit on codepen'** button, all files including html, css, js, templates are used to create the new codepen by posting to the [Codepen API](http://blog.codepen.io/documentation/api/prefill/).
 An additional script is appended to the example to initialize the